HaoranZhuExplorer/EBookReader/README.md

 My life are pretty hard in many different ways these days.
 In order to fuck this situation, I start to develop this project which can read ebooks(first version will mainly focus on PDF format) in a computer synthetise accent.
 It can help me read ebooks while my eyes are too tired to do anything.

-It now uses Baidu's speech synthetise api to help me do the computer speech job soundly.
+It now uses Ali's speech synthetise api to help me do the computer speech job soundly.
 I'm working super hard this days.
 It's a hard time for me.

+# Usage
+It helps people who has trouble with their eyesight or people whose eye are too tired to read.
+It also helps people who are too shy to make a presentation :)(you write the text, then I help you read it!)

+Input: an ebook's filepath

+Output: audio file of the ebook.

+# Why I develop the project?
+It uses Ali's tts api which is better than the local os's tts engine in Chinese speacking.

 # Development Architecture
 The EbookReader now supports two main formats: PDF and Epub.
 I prefer the user to use the epub format.
 Cause some books of the PDF format are now clear in structure and thus hard to be processed by computer.

 ##To process Epub format file: